trevordblack/OptixInOneWeekend/README.md

 It doesn't!

 At present plan, Project 1 is a Cuda introduction.
 I explicitly do *not* expect cuda experience for the user.
-However, there exist adequate cuda introductions on the web already.
+However, there exists adequate cuda introductions on the web already.

 So, in the near term, Project 1 and Cuda is of lower priority.